MicrosoftDocs/dynamics365smb-docs/financials/ui-extensions-c5-data-migration.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms. search.keywords: extension, migrate, data, C5, import ms.date: 09/26/2017
+ms. search.keywords: extension, migrate, data, C5, import ms.date: 11/21/2017
 ms.author: bholtorf

 ---

 # The C5 Data Migration Extension for Dynamics 365 for Finance and Operations, Business Edition
 This extension makes it easy to migrate customers, vendors, items, and your general ledger accounts from Microsoft Dynamcis C5 2012 to [!INCLUDE[d365fin](includes/d365fin_md.md)].
+You can also migrate historical transactions for these entities.

 > [!Note]
 > The company in [!INCLUDE[d365fin](includes/d365fin_md.md)] must not contain any data.
 Additionally, after you start a migration, do not create customers, vendors, items, or accounts until the migration finishes.